pathwaycom/pathway/examples/realtime-log-monitoring/filebeat-pathway-slack/README.md

 How to install the project:
  1. Clone the repo
- 2. Update the pathway link in `./pathway-src/Dockerfile`
- 3. Update the ID and token of the Slack channel in `./pathway-src/alerts.py`
+ 2. Update the ID and token of the Slack channel in `./pathway-src/alerts.py`

 How to launch the project:
  1. `make` in the root repo.
 It will start all the four containers